Lighting & Design Glossary

 An amazingly influential German building/design/fine arts school, in operation from 1919-1933.
 The Bauhaus style (ask International style) was influenced by Modernism (without mass production) and emphasized harmony between form and function and lack of ornamentation.

 Individually produced and finished, as on a workbench; custom made.

 Glass with angled edges, often to create a prismatic effect.

 The angle of blades relative to a fan base.
 A higher blade pitch results in a greater amount of air circulation, but also greater resistance.
 And vice versa.
 Read more about fan blade pitch.

 The circular area covered by a fan's blades when in motion.
 The measurement includes the width from the tip of one blade through to the tip of the blade opposite, including the central fan housing.
 Also called Blade Diameter or Blade Sweep.

 A traditional bobeche fits around the base of a candle to catch wax drippings.
 It can range in style from very plain to highly decorative and is often seen on chandeliers just beneath the candelabra (faux candle) bulb.

 Usually made from rich, colorful silks, Brocade is a decorative fabric with intricate patterns (often showing nature-- like flowers or plants).
 Using a draw loom, Brocade weavers use an additional weft, which gives the fabric its embroidered appearance.

 The part of the bulb that connects to the fixture and its power supply.
-Bulb bases are denoted with the letter E and a number, which indicates the diameter of the bulb base at its widest part in millimeters.
+Bulb bases are denoted in a variety of ways--for example common standard bases start with the letter "E" and a number indicating the diameter of the bulb base (in millimeters).

 A small, versatile display light/undercabinet light named for its shape: generally round and flat.
 Also known as a puck light.